 I’ve heard many people say, “How to manufacture a new product in China.
 We never know where it’s going”.
 If you don’t plan hard, you let an untested manufacturer do all the development work.
 It’s very wrong.

 Your product is new, and you will have to deal with the associated risks (technology selection, market acceptance ….)

 You will need to repeat this process three years later when you successfully brought your innovative product to market and develop its second (or third) version.
 You may decide to simplify some aspects of the design and spend more engineering time in one key area.
 You may take steps to prevent certain risks and take time to plan the next step.
 You may even switch to a more appropriate plant type.

 If this is the first time you manufacture a product in China, this process might seem very scary.
 Ideally, When you first start a new product manufacturing project, you will have (mostly) done all of this (mostly) correctly.
 That’s the goal of this article.
 But- it can be a long journey.
-Contact us if you need any help to manufacture a product in China.
+As a product sourcing company, we can help if you need any help to manufacture a product in China.